 Understanding Newborn Sleep

-Newborn babies typically sleep 14 to 17 hours per day, but their sleep comes in short periods of 2 to 4 hours because they need frequent feedings.
+Newborn babies typically sleep 14 to 17 hours every 24 hours, but they usually sleep in short periods lasting 2 to 4 hours because they need frequent feedings.

-During the first few months, babies cannot distinguish between daytime and nighttime.
-Their circadian rhythm gradually develops, making longer nighttime sleep possible as they grow.
+During the first few months, babies cannot distinguish between day and night.
+Their internal body clock (circadian rhythm) develops gradually, allowing them to sleep for longer periods at night as they grow.

-Instead of expecting a strict sleep schedule, focus on creating consistent routines that help your baby feel secure and relaxed.
+Instead of expecting a strict sleep schedule, focus on creating consistent daily routines that help your baby feel calm, safe, and secure.

 1. Create a Simple Bedtime Routine

-Even very young babies respond well to predictable bedtime habits.
+Even very young babies benefit from predictable bedtime habits.

 Keep the routine between 15 and 20 minutes and repeat the same steps every evening.